Wave: Electromagnetic waves

 An electromagnetic wave consists of two waves that are oscillations of the electric and magnetic fields.
 An electromagnetic wave travels in a direction that is at right angles to the oscillation direction of both fields.
 In the 19th century, James Clerk Maxwell showed that, in vacuum, the electric and magnetic fields satisfy the wave equation both with speed equal to that of the speed of light.
 From this emerged the idea that light is an electromagnetic wave.
-Electromagnetic waves can have different frequencies (and thus wavelengths), giving rise to various types of radiation such as radio waves, microwaves, infrared, visible light, ultraviolet, X-rays, and Gamma rays.
+The unification of light and electromagnetic waves was experimentally confirmed by Hertz in the end of the 1880s.
+Electromagnetic waves can have different frequencies (and thus wavelengths), and are classified accordingly in wavebands, such as radio waves, microwaves, infrared, visible light, ultraviolet, X-rays, and gamma rays.
+The range of frequencies in each of these bands is continuous, and the limits of each band are mostly arbitrary, with the exception of visible light, which must be visible to the normal human eye.

 Quantum mechanical waves

 Schrödinger equation

 The Schrödinger equation describes the wave-like behavior of particles in quantum mechanics.
 Solutions of this equation are wave functions which can be used to describe the probability density of a particle.

 Dirac equation

 The Dirac equation is a relativistic wave equation detailing electromagnetic interactions.
 Dirac waves accounted for the fine details of the hydrogen spectrum in a completely rigorous way.
 The wave equation also implied the existence of a new form of matter, antimatter, previously unsuspected and unobserved and which was experimentally confirmed.
 In the context of quantum field theory, the Dirac equation is reinterpreted to describe quantum fields corresponding to spin-1/2 particles.